Sur-un-nuage/strapi-plugin-stripe-billing/README.md

 ### Enable plugin configuration

-Open `config/plugins.js` file (or create it if it's not there) and add the stripe-billing entry with the customerId.
+Open the `config/plugins.js` file (or create it if it's not there) and add the stripe-billing entry with the customerId.
 The minimal plugin's config will look as follow:

 ```js
 module.exports = ({ env }) => ({